upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 ### The Marshaler and Unmarshaler interfaces

-`db` defines two special interfaces that can be used to marshal fields before saving to the database and unmarshal them when retrieving from it:
+`db` defines two special interfaces that can be used to marshal struct fields before saving them the database and unmarshal them when retrieving from it:

 ```go
 type Marshaler interface {